Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 Compute-optimized instances are an excellent fit for compute-intensive workloads such as financial and scientific modeling applications.

 ### Launching a Web Server on EC2
+1. Let's launch our first web server.
+Use the search bar to navigate to the EC2 services page.
+Click on Launch instance from the EC2 dashboard, and name this "MyFirstWebServer."